UofT-DSI/shell/04-instructors/lessons/advanced_unix_slides.md

 ---
 ### Standard Input/Output

-Each program invokes the standard input, output and error.
+Each program uses standard input, output, and error channels.
 We can think of the standard input default as coming from the keyboard and if we think of everything as a file, a command such as `ls` will result in a file called `standard output` and the status message to a file called `standard error`.
 By default, both are linked to the screen and not saved to a disk file.

 ---
 ### Input/Output Redirection